sparanoid/almace-scaffolding/README.md

 All other files and directories are licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) unless explicitly stated.

-Copyright (c) Sparanoid.
+© Sparanoid.
 Rights reserved as indicated above.